Creative in Residence program

 The Creative in Residence program is part of the NT Arts Grants Program and supports all of the following:

-- creatively activate NT’s cultural venues and collections
+- creatively activate NT’s cultural venues and increase community awareness of NT's unique cultural collections

 - increase development and showcasing opportunities for NT artists